Our clinical experiences with DCA: intravenous and oral uses.

 Case No. 1: anaplastic oligodendroglioma (1p/19q chromosome normal)—brain cancer

-One of the first patients where I suggested the use of DCA was in a 39 year old woman who was diagnosed with a type of brain tumor known as an Anaplastic oligodendroglioma.
+One of the first patients where we suggested the use of DCA was in a 39 year old woman who was diagnosed with a type of brain tumor known as an Anaplastic Oligodendroglioma.
 She received surgery to get as much of the tumor the surgeon could (some was left behind) followed by radiation and the oral chemo pill known as Temozolomide which she continues to this day.
-The patient was stable for over a year receiving a comprehensive naturopathic oncology treatment alongside her standard oncology care.
+The patient was stable for over a year receiving a comprehensive naturopathic cancer treatment alongside her standard oncology care.
 The patient thrived throughout.
 What was more unique about this patient versus others, however, is that even though her brain tumor was stable and she could be this way for many, many years as several of my patients have demonstrated, she had a goal of wanting the tumor completely gone!
 It was during this process (and eventual push) where DCA had come into question and her desire would become a greater reality.

-I had noticed that DCA caused numbness in the hands & feet as a common side-effect which for me implied that the medicine managed to penetrate into the nervous system and possibly the brain and have an effect there.
+We had noticed that DCA caused numbness in the hands & feet as a common side-effect which for me implied that the medicine managed to penetrate into the nervous system and possibly the brain and have an effect there.
 Based on these observations and gaining a better comfort with DCA, together, we decided to incorporate DCA into her protocol and see how things would go.
-However, in this case, while most patients were using DCA orally (in pill or powder form), I used an intravenous form that I used in helping out another patient with advanced ovarian cancer.
-To my knowledge, there was nobody else using DCA intravenously for the treatment of cancer anywhere and this was the first way on how I began using it.
+However, in this case, while most patients were using DCA orally (in pill or powder form), We used an intravenous form that we used in helping out another patient with advanced ovarian cancer.
+To my knowledge, there was nobody else using DCA intravenously for the treatment of cancer and this was the first way on how we began using it.
 There is data using DCA by injection for non-cancer related medical conditions in research papers (i.e. COPD, exercise, congestive heart failure) which gave me some security about its potential use and safety for patients.

-Case No. 2: NSCLC—Lung Cancer with brain metastasis
+Case No. 2: NSCLC—Lung Cancer with brain metastasis – Leptomeningial Carcinomatosis (LMC)

 Case No. 3: ATRT Grade IV – pediatric brain cancer

 One of the youngest patients to have received DCA is a 21 month old infant with a diagnosis of Atypical Teratoid Rhabdoid Tumor (ATRT) Grade IV in April 2010.
 This type of brain cancer is extremely rare and aggressive.
 Because there have been so few cases of this disease (i.e. 5-7 cases across Canada), the conventional treatments & options are more experimental (i.e. like DCA) and the outcomes thus far have been quite poor.
 As a consequence of this, the parents decided to try less harmful treatment approaches first and if there were signs of disease progression, changing the game plan would be in order.
-One of the recommendations I suggested was the use of DCA amongst other things.
-While I’ve never used it in a paediatric setting, I knew it would be easy to take (mix in juice), it appeared safe, and I suspected that the potential positives outweighed the potential negatives (which I knew from adults the negative effects were reversible).
+One of the recommendations we suggested was the use of DCA amongst other things.
+While we have never used it in a paediatric setting, we knew it would be easy to take (mix in juice), it appeared safe, and we suspected that the potential positives outweighed the potential negatives (which I knew from adults the negative effects were reversible).
 Keep in mind that the primary use of DCA originated in children with metabolic diseases for several decades.
 Along with a naturopathic oncology program, we very cautiously began the use of DCA.
 At first, the medical oncologist has hesitant on the idea.
 As months passed and the infant did not show any signs of disease progression, the oncologist’s views began to change in a much more positive direction.
-Eventually, he began refilling the prescription of DCA for the family personally.
+Eventually, the oncologist began refilling the prescription of DCA for the family personally.
 On September, 2010, an MRI was ordered which revealed that the brain tumor had grown again.
 As you can imagine, this was a tremendous disappointment for everyone.
 However, the medical oncologist had felt that there was, in fact, a positive benefit.
 He suspected that the grow rate of the tumor had actually slowed down (i.e. instead of doubling every 15 days, it doubled every 30 days).
 Because the child was taking more than DCA as a treatment, we do not know which of the recommendations could help account for this effect.
-However, I hope that this can serve as an example for future parents and oncologists, to consider incorporating DCA, perhaps in higher doses, (and other naturopathic approaches) alongside other standards of care so that a better response can be ultimately attained for future children.
+However, we hope that this can serve as an example for future parents and oncologists, to consider incorporating DCA, perhaps in higher doses, (and other naturopathic approaches) alongside other standards of care so that a better response can be ultimately attained for future children.

 How DCA may work:

 Patients often ask how DCA targets or impacts cancer in the body.
 It appears that a large part of how DCA works to kill cancer cells is by affecting their mitochondria function which is the “battery” center.
 DCA may interfere in the way the cancer cells use energy leaving them somehow more vulnerable.
 This effect is a newer way of targeting cancer cells from a metabolic point of view which stems from some very old research by Dr. Otto Warburg (i.e. the noble prize winner in 1931).
 Basically, he had shown that cancer cells use sugar to grow (i.e. the Warburg-Effect) and so by interfering in that metabolic energy process could potentially disrupt more sensitive growing cancers.
 There is also a recent study in a colon cancer cell line showing when the oxygen environment is normal, the cancer cells dies with DCA (i.e. apoptosis).
 However, it was also observed that when the environment is low in oxygen (i.e. hypoxic) DCA appeared to be more protective for the cancer which implies some caution, and that oxygen or oxidative mechanisms may also be involved in how it selectively kills cancer.
-Research from 2013 suggests that DCA may also target and restore the immune system as a consequence of cancer leading to increased anti-tumor activity.
+Research also suggests that DCA may also target and restore the immune system as a consequence of the cancer leading to increased anti-tumor activity.

 What are the concerning side-effects or toxicity concerns with using DCA?